-It is the practice of the Board for the independent directors to meet without management at many of the regularly scheduled Board and Committee meetings.
-For the year ending December 31, 2013, seven of the eleven Board meetings included time on the agenda for an in-camera meeting of only the independent directors.
-During these sessions, the independent directors discussed the business matters of the Corporation including, among other things, business plans, budgets, expenditures, financial performance, opportunities and business execution and implementation by Management.
-As Chair of the Board, Mr. Levine communicates with management regarding the discussions of the independent directors where appropriate.
+It is the practice of the Board for the independent directors to meet without management at each Board and committee meeting.
+In 2015, there was an in camera session as part of every regularly scheduled Board meeting as well as every standing committee meeting.
+During these sessions, the independent directors discuss, among other things, business execution and implementation by management.
+The Chair of the Board communicates with management regarding the discussions of the independent directors where appropriate.